This post may contain affiliate links which won’t change your price but will share some commission.

 - Add the dry ingredients to the wet ingredients and stir to combine well.

-- Bake until a toothpick inserted in the middle comes out clean (45-50 minutes for a medium loaf pan; 30-35 minutes for a mini-loaf pan; 18-25 minutes for muffins).
+- Transfer the batter to the prepared pans.
+Bake until a toothpick inserted in the middle comes out clean (45-50 minutes for a medium loaf pan; 30-35 minutes for a mini-loaf pan; 18-25 minutes for muffins).

 - Cool on a wire rack.